-Stakeholder and public engagement provided insight for understanding the communities' greatest perceived threats to historic and cultural resources and cultural heritage in Richmond.
+Stakeholder and public engagement provided insight for understanding the community's greatest perceived threats to historic and cultural resources and cultural heritage in Richmond.
 Consistently, community engagement revealed development pressure spurred by recent population growth as one of the most critical threats to historic resources.
 According to the US Census, Richmond's population has increased by 12% between 2010 to 2022.
 This amounts to more than 25,000 additional residents.
 By comparison, Virginia's population growth over this same time period was about 8.5%, supporting claims that Richmond is one of the state's fastest growing cities, if not the fastest growing over recent years.
-In response to this growth and housing shortages, Richmond 300 calls for increased density, especially in identified strategic growth nodes in the city.
-Additionally, Richmond 300 studies showed that the city is less dense today than it was in 1950, even when suburban annexations are removed from the comparison.